What is Melanoma?

 Melanoma is the least common but the most fatal type of skin cancer.
 For this reason, it is important to have moles examined annually, particularly if they are unusual in appearance, always changing, or you have a personal or family history of developing a melanoma.
 Our practitioners at Advanced Dermatology examine moles carefully and with due diligence.
 Melanoma generally begins with a mole (either existing or new) that shows signs of irregularity.
 In most patients, this means the mole has become very dark in color, has oddly defined borders, and has begun to grow in size, itches, or bleeds.
 If you would like to be assessed for skin cancer, please call and make an appointment at our Katy, League City, Pearland, or Sugar Land, TX office at your earliest convenience.

-Are You at risk?
+Are You at risk for Melanoma?

 Melanocytes (pigmented cells in the epidermis) may turn malignant when exposed to sun or ultraviolet light that causes DNA damage to the cells.
 This DNA damage allows cells to mutate and grow rapidly, creating melanoma.
 Some people may also have an inherited predisposition for melanoma, making DNA damage from UV light particularly dangerous.
 Because the vast majority of melanomas can be seen on the skin, consistent mole checks and self-exams are very important to aid in early diagnosis and treatment.
 You have a higher risk of developing melanoma if you have already had skin cancer before, have many (varying in size) moles on your body, have used a tanning bed, have a light complexion with blonde or red hair, have blue, green, or gray-colored eyes, and/or have overexposed your skin to the sun.